barsdeveloper/tree-ds/README.md

 * Expandable with custom iterator types.
 * Tree pattern matching (conceptually similar to Regex).

+## Design goals
+This library is designed with **performance** in mind.
+It will avoid expensive features like virtual member functions, memory allocations and type erarsure whenever possible, in general I followed the style of the standard library that prefers template parameters over runtime entities.
+Consider that I have a decently good understanding of C++ mechanics yet I'm far from being an expert.

+To sum up this library is pretty interesting in what it can do, maybe more complex that the average tree library but it offers a stupid simple and intuitive interface.

 ## Getting started
 The library is header only, to start using it you just have to add the "./include" directory to the include paths and then `#include` it in your .cpp file: